mgeeky/decode-spam-headers/README.md

         #
         '121216002' : 'First Hop MTA SMTP Server used as a SMTP Relay.
 It\'s known to originate e-mails, but here it acted as a Relay.
 Or maybe due to use of "with ESMTPSA" instead of ESMTPS?',

-    }
+        # Triggered on message with <a> added to HTML: <a href="https://support.spotify.com/is-en/">https://www.reddit.com/</a>
+        '966005' : 'Mail body contained link tag with potentially masqueraded URL: <a href="https://attacker.com">https://example.com</a>',

+        #
+        # Message1: GoPhish EC2 -> another EC2 with socat to smtp.gmail.com:587 (authenticated) -> Target
+        # Message2: GoPhish EC2 -> Gsuite -> Target
+        #
+        # Subject, mail body were exactly the same.
+        #
+        # Below two rules were added to the second message.
+My understanding is that they're somehow referring
+        # to the reputation of the first-hop server, maybe reverse-DNS resolution.
+        #
+        '5002400100002' : "(GUESSING) Somehow related to First Hop server reputation, it's reverse-PTR resolution or domain impersonation", '58800400005'   : "(GUESSING) Somehow related to First Hop server reputation, it's reverse-PTR resolution or domain impersonation",

+        '19625305002' : '(GUESSING) Something to do with the HTML code and used tags/structures', '43540500002' : '(GUESSING) Something to do with the HTML code and used tags/structures',

+        '460985005' : '(GUESSING) Something to do with either more-complex HTML code or with the <a> tag and its URL.',

+        # Triggered on an empty text message, subject "test" - that was marked with "Domain Impersonation", however
+        # ForeFront Anti-Spam headers did not support that Domain Impersonation.
+Weird.
+        '22186003' : '(GUESSING) Something to do with either Text message (non-HTML) or probable Domain Impersonation' }
 ```